Tolkien and the medieval: Magic

 Middle-earth is pervaded with medieval-style magic, its races such as Wizards, Elves, and Dwarves each possessing their own inherent powers, which they could embody in magical artefacts such as a wizard's staff, Elvish waybread, and rings of power.
 Magical beasts derived directly from medieval concepts include dragons with their hoards of gold, birds such as crows and ravens carrying omens, and the ability to shapeshift into the form of an animal, like Beorn and the great fighting bear of The Hobbit.
 Norse mythology is rich in seeresses, dwarves, giants, and other monsters.
 The medieval world held that plants and other objects had magical powers.
 Tolkien absorbed all of these ideas and reworked them for his version of Middle-earth.
 Thus for example the Hobbit Merry returns from Rohan with a magic horn, brought from the North by Eorl the Young, from the dragon-hoard of Scatha the Worm.
 Blowing it brings joy to his friends in arms, fear to his enemies, and it awakens the Hobbits to purify the Shire of Saruman's ruffians.
+The Two Trees of Valinor derive from the magical medieval Trees of the Sun and the Moon.
+The two magical trees drip a wonderful balsam, and have the power of speech.
+They tell Alexander the Great that he will die in Babylon.
+Tolkien has adapted the story; his trees emit light, not balsam; and instead of prophesying death, their own deaths bring the era of immortality to an end.